Twinklebear/ispc-rs/README.md

 ### Windows Users

-You'll need to use the MSVC ABI version of Rust since this is what ISPC and Clang link with on windows.
+You'll need to use the MSVC ABI version of Rust since ISPC and Clang link with MSVC on Windows.
 For bindgen to find libclang you'll need to copy `libclang.lib` to `clang.lib` and place it in your path.

 I've also had issues with multiple definition link errors coming up when compiling multiple